openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 ```

-for off-pro we don't need to cross mount the other platforms, editing `/etc/pve/lxc/114.conf`:
+for off-pro we don't need to cross mount the other platforms, but we need to share off/data folder !
+editing `/etc/pve/lxc/114.conf`:
 ```conf
 mp0: /zfs-hdd/off-pro,mp=/mnt/off-pro
 mp1: /zfs-nvme/off-pro/products,mp=/mnt/off-pro/products